nielssorensen/OpenEmu-wiki/User-guide:-Preferences:-Secrets.md

 * Show autosave in menu
 * Use quick save slots
 * Take screenshots in native size
-* Disable aspect ratio correction
+* Disable aspect ratio correction in screenshots

 -----